gradle/gradle/design-docs/testing-improvements.md

 ### Backwards compatibility:

--story changes the default values (for better, though)
+- Story changes the default values (for better, though)

 ## Story: JUnit XML generation is efficient

-- Use the same mechanism as TestNG for XML generation:
+Use the same mechanism as TestNG for XML result generation

 - Change `Test.executeTests()` so that it uses a TestReportDataCollector for all test frameworks (not just TestNG)
 - Change `JUnitTestClassProcessor.startProcessing()` so that it no longer uses `JUnitXmlReportGenerator`.
 - Remove `JUnitXmlReportGenerator`, `XmlTestSuiteWriter` and `XmlTestSuiteWriterFactory`.

 ### Coverage

--tweak performance tests
+- Add a performance test with a build with many JUnit tests which do not generate any logging output.
+Verify that this build is not any slower than Gradle 1.0 or Gradle 1.3.
--tests that don't have an associated method or class -start-time and duration reported for a class should include all setup and teardown
+- Add coverage for tests that don't have an associated method or class.
+- Check that start-time and duration reported for a class should include all setup and teardown.

 ### Backwards compatibility:

--no partial XML results available when process crashes (see first story for more)
+- No partial XML results available when process crashes (see first story for more)

 ## Story: HTML test report generation is efficient

-- HTML report is generated from the binary format, not from XML results
+HTML report is generated from the binary format, not from XML results

+- Change `DefaultTestReport` to use `TestResultsProvider` to get results instead of loading from XML.
+- Spike using [jatl](http://code.google.com/p/jatl/) to generate the report instead of using the DOM.
+- Change the report rendering so that it copies the test output directly from `TestResultsProvider` to file, rather than loading it into heap.

 ## Story: HTML test report shows output per test